observeinc/otel-setup-examples/typescript/nextjs/README.md

 ## Client-Side Instrumentation

-Set up browser instrumentation for client-side telemetry in Next.js.
+This section details how to set up browser instrumentation for client-side telemetry in Next.js.

 ### Update otel-client.ts